 If entering the State, animals must meet the State of Alaska requirements.
 Following is a reproduction of this regulation:

 Penalties for non-compliance vary from state to state, but may include animal quarantine or prohibited entry of the animal into the state.
+Please view for more information on other state veterinarian offices.

 A certificate of health is not required when traveling between Alaskan ports.
-For travel by road through Canada, proof of a rabies vaccination within the last three years is required, but passengers should check directly with Canadian customs for additional information.
+For travel by road through Canada, proof of a rabies vaccination within the last three years is required, but passengers should check directly with Canadian Customs for additional information.

 You must have Adobe Acrobat Reader to open any PDF documents on this page.
 If you do not have Acrobat Reader, please download the free software.